Jebmcw/2d-side-scroller-/README.md

 - Seth: Add controls list to the settings page.
 Try to implement customizable control layout.

-- Mustafa:
+- Mustafa: I'm going to work on adding the new boss to level  2

-- Mustafa:
+- Mustafa: I'm going to add music into level 2

-- Mustafa:
+- Mustafa: Im goint to add movment to the level 2 boss

-- Mustafa:
+- Mustafa: Going to aloud the player to turn 180 so if the mob passes him he can still hit them.